Essential Nepal and India 2024-2025 Trip Notes

 Entrance Fees :

-Today, we drive for about 6 hours to reach the Pokhara which is the second largest city in Nepal.
-Once we’ve reached Pokhara you’ll be able to wander around the beautiful lake city known for its superb mountain views.
+We have an early start to drive for about 8 hours to reach the Pokhara after breakfast which is the second largest city in Nepal and enjoy the landscape on the way to Pokhara.
+Meet your trekking guide get prepared for the next day once all done you’ll be able to wander around the beautiful lake city known for its superb mountain views.
 It is an enchanting city nestled beneath the snow-crested Annapurna Massif in a tranquil valley and is the starting point for many of Nepal’s most popular trekking destinations.
 The atmosphere on the shore of Phewa Lake is one of excited vitality as backpackers crowd the many bars and restaurants.
 At an elevation lower than Kathmandu and generally a few degrees warmer, Pokhara has a tropical feel to it and has the diversity of beautiful subtropical flora.

 Meals Included : Breakfast